CreamyMilk/fibergoServer/README.md

 ---
 So on file upload
 Make a temp file

-Add record to sql table
+Then add record to sql table
   * OwnerIDs
   * EditorsIDs
   * OriginalName